emilylasecki/Online-Nonograms/README.md

 ## How to play

-View the full explanation on nonograms here. (link to the explanation page on the main site)
+View the full explanation on nonograms <a href="https://online-nonograms.netlify.app/howtoplay">here</a>

 ## Go to the live site